centre-pathogen-genomics/CPGIH_Utility/README.md

 This is very specific to the CPG-IH data storage structure - it will take the data outputted by the onION, store the necessary files in our mediaflux backup, rename them if necessary, and generate a sharing link if requested.

 ### ONT FASTQ MERGE AND RENAME
-The `ont_combine_fastq.sh` script that will take the FASTQ files outputted by an ONT sequencer and do some processing steps that are sometimes necessary.
+The `ont_combine_fastq.sh` script will run some processing steps on the FASTQ files outputted by an ONT sequencer.
 The default data structure for FASTQ files outputted by ONT machines is a directory (eg. `fastq_pass`) containing a subdirectory for each sample named by the barcode detected (eg. `fastq_pass/barcode01/`).
 These subdirectories can contain a single `fastq.gz` file or multiple files.
 This script will detect if there are multiple files per sample and combine them to a single file per sample, renaming that file based on information provided.

 Four positional arguments are required:
 1. The input directory containing the sample subdirectories
 2. The output directory you want to create